 In this section, identify any IA-related data products that the potential contractor must produce.
 This may include reports, IA artifacts, or other IA documentation.

 Section M: Evaluation Factors for Award

 This section contains the evaluation factors and significant sub-factors by which offers will be evaluated and the relative importance that the Government places on these evaluation factors and sub-factors.
 IA is just one of numerous factors that may be assessed for the purposes of making a contract award decision.
-It may be a major contributing factor in a best value determination, or it may be a minimum qualification for an award based primarily on cost or price.
+It may be a major contributing factor in the best value determination, or it may be a minimum qualification for an award based primarily on cost or price.

-The extent to which IA considerations impact the award factors is a direct function of the clear communication and understanding of the potential loss or damage that an IA failure could subject to a system, organization or mission capability.
-For this reason, an IA professional should be tasked to assess the IA requirement and risks, and to advise the contracting officer accordingly.
+The extent to which IA considerations impact the award factors is a direct function of the clear communication and understanding of the potential loss or damage that an IA failure could be subject to a system, organization or mission capability.
+For this reason, an IA professional should be tasked to assess the IA requirement and risks and to advise the contracting officer accordingly.
 As appropriate, an IA professional should develop IA related evaluation factors, and participate in the negotiation of relative weightings of these factors.
 Correspondingly, an IA professional should also be part of the source selection evaluation board to ensure that the IA aspects of offeror’s proposals are assessed for technical and functional appropriateness, adequacy, and compliance with requirements.